jexia/jexia-sdk-js/extra_docs/quickstart.md

   - relations (records from related datasets, as instructed, will also be affected by the request)

 All these features are handled server-side.
 Right now there is no client-side functionality implemented for filtering, sorting, etc.

-### Real-time communication

-The user can subscribe to events and will be notified in real time when those events are fired off on the server.
-Right now the events are only related to actions made on data.
-Subscription works on a per-dataset (and schema), per-action level.
-For example: adding records to the Posts dataset, or deleting records in the Users dataset.

 ## Code samples